PART 5: MAKE OR BREAK

 I couldn’t really tell.

 And there it was.
 In a flash, her message made me feel at once insulted and shameful.
 Insulted because I felt my hard work was being disregarded for an unrelated political cause and I certainly didn’t like the insinuation, which I viewed as wrong, that I was a sexist perpetuating the patriarchy.
 And shameful, because I also realized that I had probably legitimately fucked up.
-My film undeniably had a gender problem.
+My film undeniably had a gender imbalance problem.

-In all honesty, I had not perceived this problem while making the film.
+In all honesty, I had not perceived this issue while making the film.
 It’s only later, when building the website for the project and making a page presenting the 9 experts with their pictures side by side, that for the first time it became patently obvious to me: they were all men, all white, and predominantly over 50.
 My computer screen was screaming feminism.
 But at the time, again, I sort of brushed it aside, thinking perhaps I was the one being a little too sensitive to the issue.

 But I can’t go back in time, and I can’t either say I’m unhappy with the cast of experts I have.
 Because I’m not.
 I think every one of them is great – and the fact that they are white men doesn’t deter from the fact that they are legitimate experts in their field and what they have to say is very interesting.
 I haven’t contemplated re-doing the film with a more diverse cast because first of all it would require cutting some of the experts I have from it, which would be unfair, and also because it is the way it is, with its strengths and weaknesses, precisely because of every little contingent event that happened along the way and shaped it (including my own ignorance).
 I just wasn’t aware that I was missing a problem, or stepping right in it.
 And that may have been my prime mistake.
 To fight unconscious bias, you have to make a conscious effort to be more inclusive.
 That’s what I didn’t do.
 And that’s what I’ve learnt for the future.

 I don’t know how much this aspect has played on the films reception by universities, and by media for that matter.
 I would hope that it is something that would warrant a critical comment on how films, even unintentionally, reproduce gender inequalities, but not be grounds for ignoring or discrediting it entirely.
-Furthermore, in my mind, the idea of organizing events in Universities was precisely an opportunity to hear more diverse voices on the topics at hand, with local professors hosting and being part of the conversation with students (I put this forth in my reply to the female professor who raised the issue with me.
+Furthermore, in my mind, the idea of organizing events in universities was precisely an opportunity to hear more diverse voices on the topics at hand, with local professors hosting and being part of the conversation with students (I put this forth in my reply to the female professor who raised the issue with me.
 She never replied).
 Barry Schwartz was really a strong supporter of this idea, offering to take part in events on the West Coast of the US and to bring in other experts from Berkeley, where he was now teaching.
-He wrote to major event organizers in the Bay Area, promoting “psi” and offering to take part in talks and conferences with a variety of leading speakers, both male and female obviously – only to never get any further than "Thank you, sounds great, tell us more" then silence.
+He wrote to major event organizers in the Bay Area, promoting Ψ and offering to take part in talks and conferences with a variety of leading speakers, both male and female obviously – only to never get any further than "Thank you, sounds great, tell us more" then silence.
 Again, from my point of view, very disappointing.

 In February 2017, finally there came some good news: Alex Byrne, a British philosopher who was head of the philosophy department at MIT, contacted me.
 He had got wind of my project and wanted to host a screening of the film at MIT, for students and the public, followed by a Q&A with the philosophers in the film who could make the trip.
-Obviously, given the earlier reception I was getting, I was over the moon that MIT was showing an interest.
+Obviously, given the earlier reception I was getting, I was over the moon.
 I did everything I could to get it all sorted out and accommodate some of the cast so they could make it.
 The event was scheduled on April 4, 2018 at the MIT Stata Center.
 Bob Doyle and Dan Dennet who both live in the Cambridge area attended, as well as Robert Kane and Alfred Mele who flew in from Austin and Tallahassee respectively.

 The screening went well.
 It was in one of the large conference rooms, with perhaps around 100 attendees.
 I stood in the back, watching the film for the first time with an audience of strangers, and readying myself to face the unknown.
-It was a weird feeling: I was proud to be showing my film at MIT, excited to be finally sharing the film with more people than could fit on a couch, but worried because they didn’t know me, had no incentive to be nice or pander.
+It was a weird feeling: I was proud to be showing my film at MIT, excited to be finally sharing the film with more people than could fit on a couch, but worried because they didn’t know me and had no incentive to be nice or pander.

 Anyhow, I said 90% of the Q&A went well.
 But it’s the other 10% I will remember most vividly.
 Half way through, an old guy who looked like a scruffy Bernie Sanders stood up and began rather politely: